 The picture above shows the results of the data normality test using the normal PP Plot where, on testing it shows that the points follow the direction of the diagonal line, it can be concluded that the data is normally distributed and can be continued with further testing.

 Multicollinearity test ; The following are the results of the multicollinearity test:

+Tabel 3.
+Uji Multicollinearity Test